stas00/conda-tools/conda-env-compare.md

 ## conda-env-compare.pl

-If you have something working in one conda environment, but not the other, it helps to be able to compare the differences between installed packages in each of them.
-This script does the job.
+If you have something working in one conda environment, but not the other, it helps to be able to compare the differences between installed packages in each of them. [conda-env-compare.pl](conda-env-compare.pl) does the job.

 This program compares 2 given conda environments (by name) and prints out 3 tables:
 1. Packages with different version numbers